 MIL or AFS Secondary Courses

 Students must earn 12 hours of courses chosen from the following.
-Another course may be substituted with prior approval from Dr. Natalie Adams, Director, New College.
+Another course may be substituted with prior approval from the Director of New College.
 Courses that count towards your major field of study cannot be used to fulfill the requirements for a minor.

 |AAST/WS 352||Social Inequality||3|